Frequently Asked Questions

 How do you identify eligible children in your community?

 The ABCD program in each county or region uses many strategies to reach out to families with eligible children.
 One of the most effective approaches is to orient and involve in recruitment efforts those agencies that work directly with Apple Health-eligible (Medicaid) children, including Head Start, WIC, child care centers and early childhood programs, community resource and referral programs, hospitals, community health centers and social service agencies.
 Information about ABCD is also distributed through Community Service Offices (CSO’s), health fairs, childbirth education classes, new baby packets, school nurses, and referrals from a variety of other sources.

 A family with a child, from birth to age six, who is enrolled in Apple Health (Medicaid) is eligible for ABCD services throughout Washington, as long as they receive services from an ABCD-certified dentist.

 How do dentists get involved?

 All dentists are trained using a curriculum developed by the University of Washington.
 To learn more about becoming an ABCD certified dentist, see Become a Provider.

 What dental services are covered?
 What are the reimbursement rates for these services?

 Covered services include family oral health education, certain preventive and restorative procedures and fluoride varnish application.
-ABCD certified dentists receive enhanced Medicaid reimbursement for selected procedures for Medicaid-enrolled children, birth to six.
+ABCD certified dentists receive enhanced reimbursement for selected procedures for Apple Health (Medicaid) enrolled children, birth to six.
 Learn more under Techniques and Enhanced Fees.

 What happens when a client is a no-show for a dental appointment?